nanofi-craftopia/LibCraftopia/CONTRIBUTING.md

 ## Pull Request

-- I'd like to keep LibCraftopia merely as a library so that this library by itself does not make a dramatic change into the game.
-Of course, this library can have features to change the game dramatically, whereas the change must be done by mod developers who use this library.
-Please allow me to reject your PR by this reason.
+- I intend to maintain LibCraftopia strictly as a library, ensuring that it doesn't introduce significant alterations to the game by itself.
+While the library can certainly offer features capable of dramatic game changes, the implementation of such changes should be the responsibility of mod developers who utilize this library.
+For this reason, I must decline your pull request.
-- You should be aware before submitting PR that your code will publish under the MIT license after accepting your PR.
+- Before submitting your pull request, please be aware that your code will be published under the MIT license once your pull request is accepted.

 ## Development

-To build this library, you need to place the following dlls on the `Libs` directory, which can be found in the `Craftopia_Data/Managed` directory or `BeplnEx/core` directory.
+To build this library, place the required DLL files in the Libs folder, which is located either in the `Craftopia_Data/Managed` directory or the `BepInEx/core` directory.
 - 0Harmony.dll
 - AD__Overcraft.dll
 - AD_External_i2.dll
+- AD_PpLib.dll
 - BeplnEx.dll
 - BeplnEx.Harmony.dll
 - UnityEngine.CoreModule.dll
 - UnityEngine.dll
 - UnityEngine.ImageConversionModule.dll
 - UnityEngine.UI.dll
+- UnityEngine.UIElementsModule.dll
+- UnityEngine.AssetBundleModule.dll
+- UnityEngine.UnityWebRequestModule.dll
+- Mirror.dll
+- UniTask.dll
+- UniTask.Linq.dll

 ### Visual Studio Packages
-We use [GitInfo](https://www.nuget.org/packages/GitInfo/) for automatically configuring the assembly version and mod version from the git tag and commit history.
+We utilize [GitInfo](https://www.nuget.org/packages/GitInfo/) to automatically configure both the assembly version and module version based on git tags and commit history.

 ### NPM Packages for releasing

-We use [semantic-release](https://github.com/semantic-release/semantic-release) to release built assemblies to Github.
+We utilize [semantic-release](https://github.com/semantic-release/semantic-release) to publish built assemblies on GitHub.

-Note: the LTS and latest version of nodejs (12.19.0 and 14.14.0) seems to have a bug in executing a process in a windows environment.
-I use the nightly version to avoid that.